 POM is for PC on High or Very High spec only.
 OBM for anything else (Low/Medium spec), including consoles.

 For assets that should use POM, please enable both shader options in the material and tweak the parameters accordingly.

 The engine will automatically fall back to OBM on configs that cannot run POM.

-In CRYENGINE 3.5, the Material Editor will have a "Heightmap" texture slot which is where you set your _displ texture to.
+The Material Editor Legacy has a Heightmap texture slot which is where you set your _displ texture to.
 This was added to simplify the workflow and give more control over assets.